Making Walks Count: From Silent Circles to Hamiltonian Cycles: Silent Circles

 One of our motivations for the present work was the elegant solution to a problem originally posed by Philip Brocoum, who described the following game as a preliminary event in a drama class he once attended at MIT.
 The game was played repeatedly by all the students until silence was achieved.\footnote{Presumably, the teacher would participate only if the number of students was odd.}

-An even number ($2n$) of people stand in a circle with their heads lowered.
+An even number, $2n$, of people stand in a circle with their heads lowered.
 On cue, everyone looks up and stares either at one of their two immediate neighbors (left or right) or at the person diametrically opposed.
 If two people make eye contact, both will scream!
 What is the probability that everyone will be silent?
 For $n>1$,\footnote{The case $n=1$ is special, since the two immediate neighbors and the diametrically opposite person all coincide.} since each person has $3$ choices, there are $3^{2n}$ possible configurations (which are assumed to be equiprobable).
 The problem then becomes just to count the number of \emph{silent configurations}.

-Let us first do so in the slightly easier case of an \emph{$n$-prism} of people (we will come back to the original question later).
-This is a fancy way to say that the people are now arranged in two concentric circles each with $n$ people, where every person faces a ``partner'' on the other circle and is allowed to look either at that partner or at one of two neighbors on the same circle.
+Let us first do so in the slightly easier case of an \emph{$n$-prism} of people (we will return to the original problem later).
+This is a fancy way to say that the people are now arranged in two concentric circles each with $n$ people, where every person faces a \emph{partner} on the other circle and is allowed to look either at that partner or at one of two neighbors on the same circle.

-The key idea is to notice that the silent configurations are in an one-to-one correspondence with the closed walks of length $n$ in a certain digraph on $8$ nodes.
-Indeed, there are $3^2-1=8$ different ways for the two partners in a pair to not make an eye contact with each other.
+The key idea is to notice that the silent configurations are in one-to-one correspondence with the closed walks of length $n$ in a certain digraph on $8$ nodes.
+Indeed, there are $3^2-1=8$ different ways for the two partners in a pair to not make eye contact with each other.
 We call each such way a \emph{gaze} and denote it with a pair of arrows, one over another, indicating sight directions of the partners.
-We build the \emph{gaze digraph}, whose nodes are the different gazes.
-There is a (directed) edge from node $i$ to node $j$ if and only if gaze $j$ can be clockwise next to gaze $i$ in a silent configuration.
-The gaze digraph and its adjacency matrix $A$ are shown in Fig.~\ref{fig:gaze}.
+Here the top arrow represents the person on the outer circle, while the bottom arrow represents the person on the inner circle.
+An arrow pointing right indicates a person looking in the \emph{clockwise} direction (i.e., at the left neighbor on the outer circle or at the right neighbor on the inner circle).
+Similarly, an arrow pointing left indicates a person looking in the \emph{counterclockwise} direction.
+Arrows pointing up or down indicate a person looking at the partner.
+We now build the \emph{gaze digraph}, whose nodes are the different gazes.
+There is an edge going from node $i$ to node $j$ if and only if gaze $j$ can be clockwise next to gaze $i$ in a silent configuration.